openjdk/jmc/README.md

 ```

 ## Setting Up for Development and Launching in Eclipse
-First make sure that you have installed the Mercurial Plug-in for Eclipse (MercurialEclipse).
-It can be installed from the Eclipse Marketplace (Help | Eclipse Marketplace...).
-At the time of writing, version 2.2 was the most recent one.
+First make sure that you have a recent version of Eclipse.
+An Eclipse 2018-09 with the JDK 11 plug-in installed (available from Eclipse Marketplace) will do.
+You may also want to install the Mercurial Plug-in for Eclipse (MercurialEclipse).
+The Eclipse Marketplace is available under **Help | Eclipse Marketplace...**.

+To set Eclipse up for JMC development, do the following:

 1. First ensure that you have started the jetty server in the first step of building JMC.
 2. Next open (File | Open...) the Eclipse target platform of interest, for example releng/platform-definitions/platform-definition-photon/platform.target